quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part31_Conclusions.md

 ---

 #### Policy Gradient Theorem (Episodic Case)
 Background context: The policy gradient theorem provides a way to estimate the performance gradient with respect to the policy parameters in an episodic setting, which is essential for policy-based reinforcement learning algorithms.
-It ensures smoother convergence compared to value-based methods like \(\epsilon\)-greedy.
+It ensures smoother convergence compared to value-based methods like $\epsilon$-greedy.

 :p What is the objective of the policy gradient theorem?
 ??x